awekisa/ProgrammingBasics/README.md

 # ProgrammingBasics
-Homework at Programming Basics at SoftUni
+Homework and Exam Practice at Programming Basics at SoftUni